stijlist/stijlist.github.io/_drafts/add-to-miniflux.md

 On my iOS device, I use an app called [Reeder][reeder] for RSS, which happens to support Fever (hooray!).
 However, the Fever protocol doesn't have support for adding or removing feeds, which means Reeder's add/remove feed functionality is disabled when syncing via Fever.

-I hacked around this with an iOS "Shortcut" - in short, Apple bought an app called [Workflow][workflow] and incorporated it into iOS as [Shortcuts][shortcuts].
+I hacked around this with an iOS ["Shortcut"][shortcuts] - Apple's end-user scripting system for iOS.

 In theory, if this particular Apple vision of end-user computing is still intact at the time that you're reading this, you should be able to see my "Shortcut" at this URL: